SAP-samples/cap-cds-hands-on/exercises/07/README.md

 👉 Try that previous suppliers to products navigation again with this URL:
 <http://localhost:4004/odata/v4/simple/Suppliers?$expand=products($select=name)>

-(to keep things brief a `$select` query option has been applied to the expanded navigation property).
+> To keep things brief a `$select` query option has been applied to the expanded navigation property.

 This time we should see something like this: